 But by taking precautions and avoiding injury, your knees will be able to get you into the back country for a long, long time!

-If you already have an annoying level of pain, talk with your health care provider about over the counter (OTC) arthritis strength pain relief.
+If you already have an annoying level of pain, talk with your health care provider about using over the counter (OTC) arthritis strength pain relief.